bionelabs/Bione-Signal-Crypto-App/README.md

 - Please Open the <a href="https://github.com/bionelabs/bionesignal/issues/new/choose">GitHub ticket</a>

-<b>We looking for more ideas to improve and make the system better.
+<b>We are looking for more ideas to improve and make the system better.
 Give me your ideas to improve it.
-Thanks</b>
+Thank</b>

 ## Author